 - Baking soda and baking powder.

-- Melted coconut oil - I like refined for no coconut taste.
+- Melted coconut oil - I suggest using refined coconut oil for no coconut taste.

 How to Make Banana Blueberry Oatmeal Muffins

 Step 1.
 Preheat your oven to 375ºF.
-Grease a muffin tin with oil.
+Grease a 12-cup muffin pan with cooking spray or oil.

 Step 2.
-In a medium-sized mixing bowl, whisk together the oat flour, baking soda, baking powder, and salt.
+In a medium bowl, whisk together the oat flour, baking soda, baking powder, and salt.
 Set aside.

 Step 3.
-In a large mixing bowl, mash the spotty bananas with a fork, then add in the melted coconut oil, maple syrup, vanilla extract, and eggs.
+In a large bowl, add the mashed bananas, melted coconut oil, maple syrup, vanilla extract, and eggs.
 Whisk to combine.

 Step 4.
-Pour the dry ingredients into the wet and fold until just combined, being careful not to over-mix.
+Pour the dry ingredients into the wet ingredients and fold until just combined, being careful not to over-mix.
 Fold in the blueberries.
-Divide the batter evenly between the greased muffin wells.
+Divide the muffin batter evenly between the greased muffin wells.

 Step 5.
-Bake for 18-20 minutes.
-Let cool for a few minutes before transferring the muffins to a wire rack.
+Bake for 18-20 minutes or until a toothpick inserted into the center comes out clean.
+Let them cool for a few minutes before transferring the muffins to a wire rack and enjoy!

 Make It Your Way: Substitutions & Variations